 It is beneficial for family members to help in the communication and monitoring of the health of our elderly patients.
 If the patient resides in a nursing home or assisted living facility, we see the patients in the office.
 Some physicians in the practice do nursing home rounds while others do not.
 Please feel free to discuss this with your physician.

 We have onsite laboratory and X-ray facilities.
 Sometimes patients will need to have lab work completed prior to the appointment, and this can be scheduled with the nursing staff.
 If your physician orders fasting lab work, it is important not to have anything to eat or drink except your medications and water.
 Coffee or sodas can make some lab values inaccurate.
 HOSPITAL CARE We work closely with hospitalists and primary care physicians to provide inpatient hospital care to our patients.
 If you have concerns about your hospital care or which physician will attend to you there, please discuss this with your primary care physician.

 Outpatient mental health and substance abuse services are available for children age 6 or older, adolescents, adult and geriatric clients.
 Clients use our services to help them deal with a variety of daily stresses and life situations, in addition to helping those with more intensive disorders.
 Our psychiatric physicians and behavioral therapists are skilled in working with ADHD, bipolar, developmentally disabled, anxiety disorders, chronically mentally ill, schizophrenia, major depressive disorder, and a range of other psychiatric disorders.
-Please talk with your care team if you feel you would benefit from talking to our Behavioral Health team.
+Please talk with your care team if you feel you would benefit from talking to our Behavioral Care team.